medic/cht-docs/content/en/apps/tutorials/application-tests.md

 </table>

 When testing the tasks [manually]({{< ref "tasks-1#3-testing-the-task" >}}), you need to fill a form.
-Then in order to see the task, you need to either change the system date to move forward in time or change the reported date of the document accordingly.
+Then to see the task, you need to either change the system date to move forward in time or change the reported date of the document accordingly.
 These are very tedious and unreliable methods.
 Using the test harness, you can quickly test the tasks under different scenarios and at different simulated dates.

 Every task has a source document (contact or report).
 When testing, you can mock the source document.
 Yet, the recommended approach is to fill the source form and then proceed with checking the associated tasks.